TimofeyNick/project-advanced-python/stem_framework/README.md

    pip install -e .
    ```

-4. To test the package have been installed correctly, you may run the following commands with the python
+4. To test that the package have been installed correctly, you may run the following commands with the python

    ```python
    from stem import print_hello_world